Seastarinteractive/seadex/README.md

-This is the Seadex, a fork of Uniswap on Moonriver (a kusama sidechain).
+This is Seadex, a fork of Uniswap on Moonriver (a kusama sidechain).
 Visit to try: https://seascape.finance.

 This interface supports Testnets of all moonbeam + moonriver chain support.